simonthor/fractals/README.md

 This project is made by Simon Thor in 2019.

 ## Overview
 It is an extremely poorly managed project, as I have never used Github before.
-There is no syncing and cool features like that.
 Furthermore, no code has been commented.
+The code is also poorly written.

 ## Functionality
 The project can generate fractals.